-Miesha Marzell completed her MSW at the University of Southern California and her PhD in Biobehavioral Health at the Pennsylvania State University.
-Prior to joining the faculty of the Binghamton University Department of Social Work, Dr. Marzell was a post-doctoral fellow at the University of California, Berkeley, School of Public Health and Prevention Research Center and was subsequently an assistant professor in the Department of Community and Behavioral Health at the University of Iowa College of Public Health.
+Miesha Marzell completed her MSW at the University of Southern California and her PhD in biobehavioral health at the Pennsylvania State University.
+Prior to joining the faculty of the Binghamton University Department of Social Work, Marzell was a post-doctoral fellow at the University of California, Berkeley, School of Public Health and Prevention Research Center and was subsequently an assistant professor in the Department of Community and Behavioral Health at the University of Iowa College of Public Health.

 Current projects include: